-Open NetSim and Select Examples -> Mobile Adhoc Networks -> MANET OLSR then click on the tile in the middle panel to load the example as shown in Figure 4.14.
+Open NetSim and Select Examples -> Mobile Adhoc Networks -> MANET OLSR then click on the tile in the middle panel to load the example as shown in Figure 4-14.

-Figure 4.14: List of scenarios for the example of MANET OLSR
+Figure 4-14: List of scenarios for the example of MANET OLSR

-NetSim UI displays the following network when you open the example configuration file see Figure 4.15.
+NetSim UI displays the following network when you open the example configuration file see Figure 4-15.

-Figure 4.15: Network set up for studying the MANET OLSR
+Figure 4-15: Network set up for studying the MANET OLSR

 - 1. Grid length: 500m500m. - 2.
-In the General Properties set mobility Model as NO MOBILITY for all devices present in GUI. - 3.
-Configure CBR application with Transport Protocol to UDP in Application Properties

-- 4. Channel characteristics: Path loss only, Path loss model: Log Distance, Path loss exponent: 2.7.

-- 5. Set OLSR routing protocol under network layer properties in all nodes.

-- 6. Enable Packet Trace.

-- 7. In NetSim GUI Plots are Enabled.

-- 8. Run simulation for 30 seconds.
+A network scenario is designed in NetSim GUI comprising of 5 Wireless Nodes and one ad-hoc link in the "Mobile Adhoc Network" Network Library. - 3.
+In the General Properties set mobility Model as NO MOBILITY for all devices present in GUI. - The Medium Access Protocol was set to DCF in INTERFACE_1(WIRELESS)-> Datalink layer of all Wireless Nodes - 5.
+Configure CBR application with Transport Protocol to UDP in Application Properties - 6.
+Channel characteristics: Path loss only, Path loss model: Log Distance, Path loss exponent: 3. - 7.
+Set OLSR routing protocol under network layer properties in all nodes. - 8.
+Enable Packet Trace. - 9.
+In NetSim GUI Plots are Enabled. - 10.
+Run simulation for 30 seconds.

 Open Packet trace and filter Control_Packet_Type/App_Name to NDP_HELLO_MESSAGE, Source_ID and Transmitter_ID to Node-1.
-All the nodes in the network exchange the NDP HELLO MESSAGEs periodically (for every 2 seconds- check NETWORK LAYER
+All the nodes in the network exchange the NDP_HELLO_MESSAGEs periodically (for every 2 seconds- check NETWORK_LAYER

 ARRIVAL_TIME column) to detect the neighbours.
-In the below screenshot, Node-1 is broadcasting NDP_HELLO_MESSAGES to its neighbours 2, 3, 4 and 5 for every 2 seconds as shown Figure 4.16.
+In the below screenshot, Node-1 is broadcasting NDP_HELLO_MESSAGES to its neighbours 2, 3, 4 and 5 for every 2 seconds as shown Figure 4-16.